jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 There is one slave per line.
 Each line contains one space, the name of the slave, another space, and the path of the slave.

-Example:

-    $ update-alternatives --query editor
-    Name: editor~
-    Link: /usr/bin/editor~
-    Slaves:~
-     editor.1.gz /usr/share/man/man1/editor.1.gz~
-     editor.fr.1.gz /usr/share/man/fr/man1/editor.1.gz~
-     editor.it.1.gz /usr/share/man/it/man1/editor.1.gz~
-     editor.pl.1.gz /usr/share/man/pl/man1/editor.1.gz~
-     editor.ru.1.gz /usr/share/man/ru/man1/editor.1.gz~
-    Status: auto~
-    Best: /usr/bin/vim.basic~
-    Value: /usr/bin/vim.basic~

-    Alternative: /bin/ed~
-    Priority: -100~
-    Slaves:~
-     editor.1.gz /usr/share/man/man1/ed.1.gz~

-    Alternative: /usr/bin/vim.basic~
-    Priority: 50~
-    Slaves:~
-     editor.1.gz /usr/share/man/man1/vim.1.gz~
-     editor.fr.1.gz /usr/share/man/fr/man1/vim.1.gz~
-     editor.it.1.gz /usr/share/man/it/man1/vim.1.gz~
-     editor.pl.1.gz /usr/share/man/pl/man1/vim.1.gz~
-     editor.ru.1.gz /usr/share/man/ru/man1/vim.1.gz~

-# Examples

-There are several  packages which provide a text editor  compatible with vi, for example nvi and vim.
-Which one is used  is controlled by the link group vi,  which includes links for the program itself and the associated manpage.

-To display the  available packages which provide vi and  the current setting for it, use the `--query` action:

-    $ update-alternatives --query vi

-To choose  a particular  vi implementation,  use this command  as root  and then select a number from the list:

-    $ update-alternatives --config vi

-To go  back to  having the  vi implementation chosen  automatically, do  this as
-root:

-    $ update-alternatives --auto vi